-As shown in Fig.~\ref{fig:team_freshness}, team freshness, the fraction of team members who have not previously collaborated, has a notable effect on the novelty of generated outputs.
-Notably, team freshness shows its strongest effects at 50\%, particularly for larger teams (size 8).
-At this level, historical dissimilarity reaches its peak, suggesting that a balanced mix of new and returning collaborators promotes divergence from past research, enhancing overall innovation.
-As team freshness increases, contemporary dissimilarity decreases, indicating that teams with fresh members tend to generate abstracts that align more closely with future research trends.
-Furthermore, both CI and ON achieve their highest values at 50\% freshness.
-This suggests that a balanced team composition, where half the members are new, optimally combines novelty and future relevance, driving impactful research outcomes.
-Although our findings focus specifically on novelty in scientific abstracts, the broader principle aligns, to some extent, with prior work in this field~\citep{guimera2005team, zeng2021fresh}.
+\textbf{Effects of Team Freshness on Novelty.} As shown in Fig.~\ref{fig:team_freshness}, team freshness—the fraction of members who have not previously collaborated—affects the novelty of outputs.
+Freshness has its strongest effect at 50\%, especially for larger teams (size 8), where HD peaks.
+This suggests that a balanced mix of new and returning members promotes innovation by diverging from past research.
+As freshness increases, CD decreases, indicating that teams with more fresh members align their ideas more closely with future research trends.
+Both CI and ON reach their highest values around 50\% freshness, highlighting that a balanced team optimally combines novelty and future relevance, consistent with previous work~\citep{guimera2005team, zeng2021fresh}.